NelsonPython/AstroPiQuake/README.md

 Try out the [AstroPiOTA emulator](http://www.nelsonglobalgeek.com/I3/Phase1/AstroPiOTAemulator-Smiley.htm).
 Move the temperature slider to see Smiley's face change colors from cool blue to mellow yellow to red hot.

+Take a look at [earthquake detection](http://www.nelsontech.blog/I3/Phase1/AstroPiOTAemulator-Earthquake.htm).
+Grab AstroPiOTA with your mouse and move it.
+Watch the graph change as it detects you simulating an earthquake.

 ### Sensing environment data

 Sense Hat has an IMU or Inertial Measurement Unit with these [specifications](SenseHatSpecs.md):